 SOURCE: Real Estate Board of New York (REBNY)

-Total consideration, the total dollar value of all home sales in the five boroughs, was $11.3 billion in the third quarter, an increase of 32 percent compared to the third quarter of last year, according to the Real Estate Board of New York's (REBNY) Third Quarter New York City Residential Sales Report released today.
+Total consideration, the total dollar value of all home sales in the five boroughs, was $9.6 billion in the fourth quarter, an increase of 29 percent compared to the fourth quarter of last year, according to the Real Estate Board of New York's (REBNY) Fourth Quarter New York City Residential Sales Report released today.
 Total consideration for Manhattan was $5.3 billion for the fourth quarter of 2013, up 20 percent from the fourth quarter of last year.
 In Brooklyn, the total consideration of residential sales was $1.9 billion, an increase of 38 percent over the fourth quarter of last year.

-Citywide home sales volume for all homes (which includes cooperatives, condominiums and one-to-three-family dwellings) increased 28 percent to 14,073 transactions compared to last year.
-The median sales price of a home citywide increased four percent from the third quarter last year and the previous quarter to $515,000.
-The average sales price rose three percent citywide in the third quarter to $806,000.
+Citywide home sales volume for all homes (which includes cooperatives, condominiums and one-to-three-family dwellings) increased 31 percent to 12,677 transactions compared to last year.
+The percentage of consideration attributable to the boroughs other than Manhattan this quarter increased to 45 percent of all consideration this quarter from 41 percent in the fourth quarter of 2012.

-REBNY's Third Quarter 2013 Residential Sales by Neighborhood:
+REBNY's Fourth Quarter 2013 Residential Sales by Neighborhood:

 REBNY's report is the most comprehensive quarterly review of recorded transactions and includes data from all five boroughs.

-For the full report please visit here or REBNY's exclusive home listings web site, NY1Residential.com.
+For the full report visit www.rebny.com or REBNY's exclusive home listings web site, NY1Residential.com.